pwong09/SEIR-project-1/pseudocode2.md

 //2022.22.03 brainstorming additional features
 - add animation to hidden->safe square reveal
-- add animation / something to win/lose scenarios
+- add animation / something to win/lose scenarios - added blanket banner to cover the grid 3/23/2022
-- check background color & text color for accessibility
+- check background color & text color for accessibility - done 3/23/2022
-- show all bombs upon losing
+- show all bombs upon losing - done!
+3/23/2022
 - add a timer
 - add a high score time?
 - show how many flags I have to indicate how many bombs there are